Summary of Significant Accounting Policies

 Customer and Supplier Concentration

-For each of the three months ended March 31, 2022 and 2021, 65% and 93% of the Company’s purchases related to two suppliers, respectively.
-At March 31, 2022 and December 31, 2021, 57% and 68% of the Company’s accounts payable and accrued expenses related to two vendors.
+For the six months ended June 30, 2022, 92% of the Company’s purchases related to four suppliers.
+For the six months ended June 30, 2021, 94% of the Company’s purchases related to two suppliers.
+At June 30, 2022 and 2021, 57% and 61% of the Company’s accounts payable and accrued expenses related to two vendors, respectively.
 The Company believes there are numerous other suppliers that could be substituted should the supplier become unavailable or non-competitive.